 A. Context of Passage Containing Textual Affinities

 Yahweh adds to his promises in Exod 6:2–7a: “And you will acknowledge that I am Yahweh your God who got you out from under the Egyptians’ burdens” (6:7b).
 While Pharaoh’s not knowing Joseph may imply not acknowledging him, Israel’s knowing Yahweh certainly implies acknowledging him.
 It will be a fruit of his making fools of the Egyptians (10:1–2) and of his coming to live among them when he has delivered them (29:46).
 It will be expressed in their observance of the Sabbath whereby they “acknowledge that I am Yahweh who made you sacred” (31:13).
 “You will eat meat … you will be full of bread, and you will acknowledge that I am Yahweh your God” (16:12).
 This acknowledgment is a recurrent motif in Exodus, not only on the part of the Israelites.
 “The Egyptians will acknowledge that I am Yahweh when I extend my hand against Egypt and get the Israelites out from them” (7:5; cf. 7:17; 14:4, 18).
-“I am Yahweh” is a statement of identity that also backs up promises and threats, commands, and declarations of intent (Propp, Exodus 1–18, 270).
+“I am Yahweh” is a statement of identity that also backs up promises and threats, commands, and declarations of intent (Propp).

 B. Context of Related Passages